 - a) We will begin by focusing on the communities and counties that make up this SET region.
 Without sharing with others at your table, identify the 3-4 most positive features of this region.
 That is, if someone were to ask you to describe the 3-4 best features of the communities and counties that make up the SET region, what would you say?
 Write these on the worksheet provided.
 (5 minutes) - b) Next, share your list with other individuals at your table.
 As a table, discuss the various items that have been generated by the group.
-(15 minutes) - c) As a table, come to an agreement on the top 4 items that your group sees as the most positive features of the communities/counties that make up the SET region.
-Briefly explain why you chose these items.
+Have a recorder (or table facilitator) list the strengths on a flip chart page.
+(10 minutes) - As a table, come to an agreement on the top 4 items that your group sees as the most positive features of the communities/counties that make up the SET region.
+Place a star beside these four items.
+Place your table number in the top right corner of the chart.
 (10 minutes)